WinterAxis/ESV-MD-Bible/The_Bible_esv/6_Joshua/Josh_13.md

 These are the inheritances that Moses distributed in the plains of Moab, beyond the Jordan east of Jericho.

 ###### 33
-But to the tribe of Levi Moses gave no inheritance; the LORD God of Israel is their inheritance, just as he said to them. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But to the tribe of Levi Moses gave no inheritance; the LORD God of Israel is their inheritance, just as he said to them.

 ***